 How to install Apache and NGINX

 No matter whether you've decided to go for Apache, NGINX, or both, the process for installing either software is easy.
-Just go to their respective websites, download the latest version for your chosen operating system, extract or unzip the files, and the follow the setup process to get started.
+Just go to their respective websites, download the latest version for your chosen operating system, extract or unzip the files, and then follow the setup process to get started.

 How to restart Apache and NGINX